-8 When Alpha refreshes the vSphere Client UI in the browser, the ExampleCo plug-in is loaded.
+When Alpha refreshes the vSphere Client UI in the browser, the ExampleCo plug-in is loaded.
 The portlet adds a home menu item and a shortcut link.

-9 When Blue refreshes the vSphere Client UI in the browser, the ExampleCo plug-in is loaded for this user.
+When Blue refreshes the vSphere Client UI in the browser, the ExampleCo plug-in is loaded for this user.
 The plug-in adds a portlet on the summary page of VMs.
-Since VM-1 is managed by vCENTER-1, which has the ExampleCo plug-in registered, Blue sees the newly added portlet.
+Because VM-1 is managed by vCENTER-1, which has the ExampleCo plug-in registered, Blue sees the newly added portlet.

 10 When Claire refreshes the vSphere Client UI in the browser, the ExampleCo plug-in can now be loaded for this user.
-However, since VM-2 is managed by vCENTER-2, which does not have the ExampleCo plug-in registered, Claire cannot see the newly added portlet.
+However, Claire is looking at VM-2, which is managed by vCENTER-2.
+Because vCENTER-2 does not have the ExampleCo plug-in registered, Claire does not see the newly added portlet.

-If Claire then navigates to a VM on vCENTER-1, the vSphere Client will display the portlet added by the ExampleCo plug-in.
+If Claire later navigates to a VM on vCENTER-1, the vSphere Client will display the portlet added by the ExampleCo plug-in.